 We also call on the Ontario government to develop a strategy for dealing with this problem.
 The province’s current system for reporting is inconsistent and vague.
 There are no official complaint procedures and the complaints that do get through tend to get kicked from one Ministry/agency to another.
 As long as there appears to be so little regulatory power over these products in our province (or even a path for investigation), scammers will continue to prescribe “cures”.
 The Ontario government needs to develop a clearer path for reporting pseudoscience to regulators and post it on their website.

-We ask that the College of Physicians and Surgeons (the governing body of MDs in Ontario) be proactive in investigating medical fraud, misuse of prescription medications and all autism “cure” or “DAN!” programs run by Ontario physicians.
-We also ask that they revise their statement on so-called complementary medicine to acknowledge that children cannot consent to these dangerous protocols and when parents are using these products on children, it is no longer an issue of client choice.
-The College, as health care providers, needs to better protect children through proactive oversight of its practitioners.
+The College of Physicians and Surgeons (the governing body of MDs in Ontario) should be proactive in investigating medical fraud, misuse of prescription medications and all autism “cure” or “DAN!” programs run by Ontario physicians.
+They should revise their statement on so-called complementary medicine to acknowledge that children cannot consent to these dangerous protocols –and when parents are using these products on children, it is no longer an issue of “client choice”.
+As health care providers, the CPSO needs to better protect children through proactive oversight of its practitioners.
+(Unfortunately, the CPSO continues to endorse pseudoscience instead.)

 Parent-led organizations in Ontario must end their code of silence about pseudoscience.
 For example, the websites of both Autism Canada and Autism $peaks Canada have extensive lists promoting how-to books and programs for restrictive diets and cure protocols.
 No amount of fine-print disclaimers can erase the fact that posting this information online is a form of endorsement.